Rolex46/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Task 8.
-Save current state of directory
+Task  a script that duplicates the last line of the file iacta